 Then from type of port drop-down select Standard TCP / IP Port and click Next.

-Here Type the printer’s address in Printers port name field in the following format:
+Here Type the printer’s address in the Printers port name field in the following format:

 \\IP address or the Computer Name\Printers Name